WordPress 6.7: Mastering the Updated Query Loop Block for Dynamic Content

 Features you expect to see in other dynamic content plugins are not covered in the Query Loop block yet, such as displaying content from custom fields or post relationships, or the ability to add front-end filters and custom search fields.
 If you’re looking for more versatility in design and functionality, you’ll need to turn to the specialist plugins.

-Advanced Query Loop blocks
+Exploring Alternatives: Advanced Query Loop WordPress Solutions

 If you want to display content dynamically but feel that the new WordPress Query Loop block may have too many limitations, there are other more advanced options available.